Rambam Mesivta

-Rambam Mesivta is a private Jewish High School in Inwood, New York.
+Rambam Mesivta is a private Jewish High School in Lawrence, New York.
 Rambam Mesivta was founded in 1991, designed with an all-boys Mesivta program that offers classes in religious Jewish studies and college preparatory studies.
-Students attend from Queens, Brooklyn, Five Towns, West Hempstead, and Greater Long Island.
+Graduates have matriculated at universities including University of Pennsylvania, Harvard University, Stanford University,Yale University, Princeton University, Columbia University, Brown University, Dartmouth College, and Cornell University.

 Rav Zev Meir Friedman serves as Rosh HaMesivta and Rabbi Yotav Eliach (author of Judaism, Zionism, and the Land of Israel) serves as Principal.
 Eliach is the son of former David Eliach (former principal of Yeshiva of Flatbush High School) and Yaffa Eliach (noted historian and author).

 History

 Rambam Mesivta was founded in 1992.

 In 2006 Rambam Mesivta entered into a partnership with longtime rival HAFTR High School, called the "Torah Institute".
 This move was intended to pool resources and to raise the standard of religious education in HAFTR and secular education in Rambam.
 It also helped create Rambam's sister school, the now-defunct Midreshet Shalhevet.
 This deal ended partially due to the 2008 financial crisis and was due to a large deficit Shalhevet created.
 This was a result of increased distribution of need-based scholarships.
 In the end, HAFTR refused to fund the deficit thus ending the deal.
 Shalhevet though was able to cover the deficit through a fundraising campaign and was able to remain open.

 In 2020 due in part to the COVID-19 pandemic, the sister school Shalhevet was forced to close permanently.

-In the fall of 2022, just after the beginning of the school year, Rambam Mesivta moved to a newly built facility in Inwood.
+In the fall of 2022, just after the beginning of the school year, Rambam Mesivta moved to a newly built facility in Lawrence.